 Aktuelle Simplifizierungsdebatte - Auf dem Weg zu einer wettbewerbsfähigen Bankenregulierung

 The debate on simpler and more competitive banking regulation has gained considerable momentum.
 Following the financial crisis, the stability of the banking sector was deliberately strengthened.
-At the same time, however, European banking regulation has become increasingly complex and fragmented – and is thus increasingly seen as a disadvantage in terms of location and competitiveness.
-With its position paper on simplifying regulatory requirements published in November, the German Banking Industry Committee has provided a key impetus in this debate.
-The issue is also receiving greater attention at the European level: the SSM Task Force recently presented a reform agenda for the efficiency and further development of banking supervision.
+However, it should also be noted that European banking regulation is considered increasingly complex and, in some areas, inefficient – and is thus increasingly seen as a disadvantage in terms of location and competitiveness.
+Against this backdrop, the European Commission has launched a consultation on the competitiveness of the banking sector.

 Target audience: